Yrcd27/MediSync/README.md

 - 📧 Email: medisync.app.team@gmail.com
 - 💬 GitHub Issues: [Create an issue](https://github.com/yourusername/MediSync/issues)
 - 📚 Documentation: See README files in backend/ and frontend/

-### FAQ

-**Q: Does this comply with HIPAA?**
-A: This is a demo project.
-For production use with real medical data, ensure HIPAA compliance with proper security measures, encryption, and audit logging.

-**Q: Can I modify the code?**
-A: Yes, feel free to fork and modify according to your needs.

-**Q: Is the app available on app stores?**
-A: This is an open-source project.
-You can build and deploy it yourself.

 ## 🔮 Future Enhancements